-The LTC692/LTC693 provide a watchdog timer function to monitor the activity of the microprocessor.
-If the microprocessor does not toggle the watchdog input (WDI) within a seleced time-out period, RESET is forced to active low for a minimum of 140ms.
-The reset active time is adjustable on the LTC693.
-Since many systems cannot service the watchdog timer immediately after a reset, the LTC693 has longer time-out period (1.0 second minimum) right after a reset is issued.
-The normal time-out period (70ms minimum) becomes effective following the first transition of WDI after RESET is inactive.
-The watchdog time-out period is fixed at a 1.0 second minimum on the LTC692.
-Figure 11 shows the timing diagram of watchdog time-out period and reset active time.
-The watchdog time-out period is restarted as soon as RESET is inactive.
-When either a high-to-low or low-to-high transition occurs at the WDI pin prior to time-out, the watchdog timer is reset and begins to time-out again.
-To ensure the watchdog timer does not time-out, either a high-to-low or low-to-high transition on the WDI pin must occur at or less than the minimum time-out period.
+The LTC690 family provides a watchdog timer function to monitor the activity of the microprocessor.
+If the microprocessor does not toggle the Watchdog Input (WDI) within a seleced timeout period, RESET is forced to active low for a minimum of 35ms for the LTC690/LTC691 (140ms for the LTC694/LTC695).
+The reset active time is adjustable on the LTC691/LTC695.
+Since many systems can not service the watchdog timer immediately after a reset, the LTC691 and LTC695 have longer timeout period (1.0 second minimum) right after a reset is issued.
+The normal timeout period (70ms minimum) becomes effective following the first transition of WDI after RESET is inactive.
+The watchdog timeout period is fixed at 1.0 second minimum on the LTC690 and LTC694.
+Figure 11 shows the timing diagram of watchdog timeout period and reset active time.
+The watchdog timeout period is restarted as soon as RESET is inactive.
+When either a high-to-low or low-to-high transition occurs at the WDI pin prior to timeout, the watchdog time is reset and begins to time out again.
+To ensure the watchdog time does not time out, either a high-to-low or low-to-high transition on the WDI pin must occur at or less than the minimum timeout period.
 If the input to the WDI pin remains either high or low, reset pulses will be issued every 1.6 seconds typically.
-The watchdog timer can be deactivated by floating the WDI pin.
+The watchdog time can be deactivated by floating the WDI pin.
 The timer is also disabled when V{CC} falls below the reset voltage threshold or V{BATT}.